Reflection positivity and invertible topological phases: Introduction

-A second theme of this paper, after extended reflection positivity, is the study of symmetry groups in relativistic quantum field theory, and that is where we begin in~\S\ref{sec:12}.
-Our starting point is a theory on $n$-dimensional Minkowski spacetime with global symmetry group~$G_n$, after dividing out by translations.
-The analytic continuations of correlation functions, which exist as a consequence of positivity of energy, are symmetric under the complex Lie group~$G_n(\CC)$, and the entire Wick-rotated theory is symmetric under the compact real form~$H_n\subset G_n(\CC)$ which appears on the left hand side of~\eqref{eq:128}.
-Our arguments use the rigidity of compact Lie groups to constrain possible symmetry groups.
-The main result in this section (Theorem~\ref{thm:6}) is the existence and uniqueness of a stabilization~$H$, which is the group in the Thom spectrum on the right hand side of~\eqref{eq:128}.
+A second subject of this paper, after extended reflection positivity, is the study of symmetry groups in relativistic quantum field theory, and that is where we begin in~\S\ref{sec:12}.
+Our starting point is a theory on $n$-dimensional Minkowski spacetime with global symmetry group~$\MH$, after dividing out by translations.
+The analytic continuations of correlation functions, which exist as a consequence of positivity of energy, are invariant under the complex Lie group~$H_n(\CC)$, and the entire Wick-rotated theory is symmetric under the compact real form~$H_n\subset H_n(\CC)$ that appears on the left hand side of~\eqref{eq:128}.
+In an appendix~\S\ref{subsec:a3.2} we discuss Wick rotation and the CRT theorem\footnote{There is a subtlety concerning double covers of the Lorentz signature isometry group, uncovered in~\cite{GT}, which we explicate in the context of Wightman quantum field theory for general symmetry types; see~\S\ref{subsec:10.1}.} for general symmetry types.
+We use the rigidity of compact Lie groups to constrain possible symmetry groups (Theorem~\ref{thm:5}) \emph{\`a la} Coleman-Mandula~\cite{CM}.
+One key result in this section (Theorem~\ref{thm:6}) is the existence and uniqueness of a stabilization~$H$, which is the group in the Thom spectrum on the right hand side of~\eqref{eq:128}.
 When we move to curved Riemannian manifolds---i.e., couple the theory to background gravity---the symmetry becomes infinitesimal in the sense of Cartan: an $H_n$-structure on the tangent bundle.
-In~\S\ref{sec:2} we formulate reflection symmetry in terms of a group extension $H_n\to\hH_n\to\pmo$; elements in ~$\hH_n\setminus H_n$ are a Wick-rotated analog of antiunitary symmetries in quantum mechanics.
+In~\S\ref{sec:2} we formulate reflection symmetry in terms of a group extension

+elements in ~$\hH_n\setminus H_n$ are a Wick-rotated analog of anti-unitary symmetries in quantum mechanics.
+(We give a topological account of~$\hH_n$ and the group extension~\eqref{eq:282} in Appendix~\ref{sec:16}.)
 We use this extension in~\S\ref{subsec:3.1} to define an involution on the bordism category of $H_n$-manifolds.
-In the basic case $H_n=SO_n$ the involution is orientation-reversal, and our uniform treatment gives analogs for any symmetry group.
+In the basic case $H_n=SO_n$ the involution is orientation-reversal; our uniform treatment gives analogs for any symmetry group.
 For example, fermionic theories with time-reversal symmetry (and no other symmetry) have~$H_n=\Ppm_n$: the involution takes a pin structure to its ``$w_1$-flipped'' pin structure.
+Topological field theories are independent of the Riemannian metric, so we can replace~$H_n$ by a noncompact analog, which we construct in Appendix~\ref{sec:14}.

 Three basic lessons we learned about reflection positivity: (i)~`reflection' and `positivity' are distinct; (ii)~`reflection' is a structure whereas `positivity' is a condition; and (iii)~`extended positivity' is a structure, not a condition.
 In the Axiom System a field theory is defined to be a homomorphism---a symmetric monoidal functor---